Academy

 Sketch Mode

-Once you have adjusted these two settings, tap the Auto Trace Button and wait a few seconds until the process is finished.
+Once you have adjusted these settings, tap the Auto Trace Button and wait a few seconds until the process is finished.

 Below, you can see examples of different parameter settings: